Caucasus: Political geography

-General statistics of South Caucasian states

 Demographics

 The region has many different languages and language families.
 There are more than 50 ethnic groups living in the region.
 No fewer than three language families are unique to the area.
 In addition, Indo-European languages, such as East Slavic, Armenian and Ossetian, and Turkic languages, such as Azerbaijani, Kumyk language and Karachay–Balkar, are spoken in the area.
 Russian is used as a lingua franca most notably in the North Caucasus.

 The peoples of the northern and southern Caucasus mostly are Shia Muslims, Sunni Muslims, Eastern Orthodox Christians or Armenian Christians.

 History

 Located on the peripheries of Turkey, Iran, and Russia, the region has been an arena for political, military, religious, and cultural rivalries and expansionism for centuries.
 Throughout its history, the Caucasus was usually incorporated into the Iranian world.
 At the beginning of the 19th century, the Russian Empire conquered the territory from Qajar Iran.

 Prehistory

 The territory of the Caucasus region was inhabited by Homo erectus since the Paleolithic Era.
-In 1991, early human (that is, hominin) fossils dating back 1.8 million years were found at the Dmanisi archaeological site in Georgia.
+In 1991, early Hominini fossils dating back 1.8 million years were found at the Dmanisi archaeological site in Georgia.
 Scientists now classify the assemblage of fossil skeletons as the subspecies Homo erectus georgicus.

 The site yields the earliest unequivocal evidence for the presence of early humans outside the African continent; and the Dmanisi skulls are the five oldest hominins ever found outside Africa.